abduulrahmankhalid/AI-Generated-Images-Detection/README.md

 - **Model Development**

-  - Develop and compare state-of-the-art deep learning models for image classification, including variants from the **EfficientNetV2** and **ConvNeXt** families, deploy the best trade-off between accuracy and inference cost.
+  - Develop and compare state-of-the-art deep learning models for image classification, including variants from the **EfficientNet** and **ConvNeXt** families, deploy the best trade-off between accuracy and inference cost.
   - Evaluate the models using a custom loss function that blends binary cross-entropy with a fairness-oriented MSE penalty to reduce bias and enforce a target prediction ratio.
   - Converting the best-performing model to ONNX format for optimized deployment and faster inference in a production environment.